Avro Shackleton: South African Air Force

 During the Second World War, the importance of securing the sea routes around the Cape of Good Hope had been made apparent, with over a hundred vessels being sunk in South African waters by enemy vessels between 1942 and 1945.
-Postwar, the South African Air Force sought a large and capable platform to perform the maritime patrol role.
+Post-war, the South African Air Force sought a large and capable platform to perform the maritime patrol role.
 After evaluating four RAF MR 2s in 1953, an order was placed for eight Shackletons as a replacement for the SAAF's aging Short Sunderland maritime patrol aircraft.
 Modifications were required to match South African conditions and requirements, such as the ability to operate over the Indian Ocean.
 The resulting aircraft was designated the Shackleton MR 3.

 Avro Shackleton Mk 3 at Ysterplaat AFB in South Africa, serial 1722, a.k.a.
 Pelican 22.
 Taken 27 May 2017 at engine run-up.
 No longer flying but considered mostly airworthy.

 On 18 August 1957, the first two Shackletons were delivered to D.F.
 Malan Airport, Cape Town.
 Two more followed on 13 October 1957 and the remainder arrived in February 1958.
 Delivered to the same basic standard as the RAF's MR 3s, they were assigned single letter codes between "J" and "Q" and operated by 35 Squadron SAAF.
 The type typically patrolled the sea lanes around the Cape of Good Hope, often monitoring Soviet vessels transiting between the Indian and Atlantic oceans.
-The Shackleton was briefly used in low-level overland patrols along the Southern Rhodesian border, but these duties ended following concerns of the disturbance of wildlife.
+The Shackleton was briefly used in low-level overland patrols along the Southern Rhodesian border, but these operations ended in response to concerns regarding the disturbance of wildlife.